skeeven1/README-homework/README.md

 # Twitter Project
-We made a twitter clone responsive using HTML5 and CSS for educational purposes to learn more about this technologies
+We made a twitter clone responsive using HTML and CSS for educational purposes to learn more about this technologies

 ### Twitter clone built with CSS + HTML

 ## 🎴 Layout
 ![image](https://user-images.githubusercontent.com/91453728/142189521-9a4051ae-bc24-4438-973b-f75b7612ec2b.png)

-## 👀 Get A closer look
+## 👀 Get a closer look

 #### 🚀🔥 [See in action on codepen](https://codepen.io/timothecdgp/pen/JjywLgJ)
 or